 Dwight Gooden burst onto the scene like few, if any, others have before him, leading the major leagues in strikeouts as a 19-year-old rookie in 1984 and having one of the greatest seasons ever the next season at age 20.
 At age 21, Dwight Gooden was the ace of a World Series winner.

 The next table shows the ten players most similar to Dwight Gooden in Player won-lost records through age 28 (1993 for Gooden).

 Now that's a list!
 Eight of the nine eligible players in the table are in the Hall of Fame.
 But Dwight Gooden's career didn't end in 1993.

 The next table shows the players most similar to Dwight Gooden in Player won-lost records from age 29 to the end of their career.

-With all due respect to him, who the heck is Alex Kellner?
-It turns out he was a pitcher for the Philadelphia and Kansas City A's in the 1940s and 1950s.
+With all due respect to him, who the heck is Bill Krueger?
+He was actually a contemporary of Dwight Gooden's who pitched mostly for the It turns out he was a pitcher for the Oakland A's.

 Anyway, compared to the previous list, that's a whole lot of yuck.
 Gooden earned more pWORL in one year at age 20 than he did in the last seven years of his career.

 One player in the above table actually makes for a fairly decent comp with Gooden.
 Fernando Valenzuela also burst onto the scene winning a Cy Young award at age 20.
 He also finished top 5 in Cy Young voting three more times, the last at age 25.
 In fact, Valenzuela actually shows up number one on a list of players most similar to Dwight Gooden through age 25.
 The next table compares Gooden and Valenzuela in Player won-lost records by age.